The Guest (soundtrack): Development

 Wingard admitted that he was a huge fan of film soundtracks, and particularly liked those of Mortal Kombat (1995) and later The Matrix (1999), which steered his interest to curate an electronic soundtrack for the film.
-He was by inspired the electronic goth band music from the 1980s, crediting bands such as Death in June, Deutschland Amerikanische Freundschaft, Christian Death, and Clan of Xymox.
+He was by inspired the electronic goth band music from the 1980s, crediting bands such as Death in June, Deutsch-Amerikanische Freundschaft, Christian Death, and Clan of Xymox.
 Wingard's friend and music researcher Anna Neal, helped him with the vast collection of using the 1980s industrial goth music and included them in the album.
 His interest for 1980s goth came from a group of pot and mescaline dealers out in Alabama, referring "they were all gothed out all the time and they exposed me to bands like Death in June and Christian Death for the first time".
 While initially reading the script, he wanted the inspiration when it comes to the taste of music for Anna.

 Wingard managed to include all of the bands, except for Death in June, as he originally envisioned that the character Anna was a "less pop-y".
-But when Maika Monroe was cast in the role, they took a different direction as "she’s blonde and kind of bubbly" and tried to match the aspects of her personality.
+But when Maika Monroe was cast in the role, they took a different direction as "she's blonde and kind of bubbly" and tried to match the aspects of her personality.
 Hence, he felt it not right for her to listen to Death in June.
 The Love and Rockets song "Haunted When The Minutes Drag" was mentioned as the anthem of the film, which managed to include in the first place.
 He could not use the track "Black Celebration" by Depeche Mode, as while discussing with the music supervisor Jonathan McHugh, he tried to license one of the band's tracks, but the band members did not allow to do so.
 Three songs from the Clan of Xymox band were used in the film.

 Steve Moore composed the film's score.
 Wingard came to know about him, when he was a part of the Zombi band giving an interview to Rue Morgue magazine, and through the band's official website.
 He listened to the band's albums and appreciated the "post-modern, throwback Italian thing" from Moore, which was ahead of the time.
-Wingard said "The reason that he stands out in that group is that he isn’t doing a sampling or imitating thing.
-He’s actually a real technician who feels strongly about using real, vintage instrumentation.
-He doesn’t own anything made past 1990.
-That’s sort of what led me to using him in this film, because that’s kind of a metaphor for what I wanted.
-I didn’t want an imitation of the 1980s; I wanted an authentic texturization of it, and that’s what he brought to the table."
+Wingard said "The reason that he stands out in that group is that he isn't doing a sampling or imitating thing.
+He's actually a real technician who feels strongly about using real, vintage instrumentation.
+He doesn't own anything made past 1990.
+That's sort of what led me to using him in this film, because that's kind of a metaphor for what I wanted.
+I didn't want an imitation of the 1980s; I wanted an authentic texturization of it, and that's what he brought to the table."